mostertg/fds/src/03_queues.md

 ```

-We can’t put the annotation : PQFunctor before the = because the functor produces a structure, and we would need to use a named type which matches that.
-If we’re worried that we haven’t created something of type PQFunctor, we can do a coercion:
+We can’t put the annotation `: PQFunctor` before the `=` because the functor produces a structure, and we would need to use a named type which matches that.
+If we’re worried that we haven’t created something of type `PQFunctor`, we can do a coercion:

 ```{ocaml}